Progressbar/dunajska-doors/README.md

 ```

 # NOTES
-the python script will only work on the rpi
+The python script will only work on the rpi.
+Right now it just errors out and node ignores it

+You can reach the server at `http://localhost:8080`, but you change the port in the env file